PKizzle/dns/README-diff-with-v1.md

   - question section: holds `[]RR`
   - pseudo section: holds `[]RR`

-  This will be extended (later/TODO) to allow reading from a text presentation format.
+  Pseudo section RR (EDNS0 OPT) can also be parsed from their (also unique to this library) presentation format.

-  There is also a `Stateful` section in the message that holds DNS Stateful Operation (DSO) records, these records will also be _RRs_.
+  There is also a `Stateful` section in the message that holds DNS Stateful Operation (DSO) records, these records are also _RRs_.

 - `New` will return an RR, `NewRR` will be gone.
 - `Client` has a `dns.Transport` just like `http.Client`, so _all_ connection management is now external.
 - More:
   - msg is a io.Writer.
   - msg.Data can be re-used between request and reply in Exchange.
+  - msg.Data can be returned to a server buffer pool, for reuse in new messages.
   - private RRs are easier.
   - private EDNS0 are implementable.
 - SVCB record got its own package _dns/svcb_ where all the key-values (called `svcb.Pair`) now reside.
+- DELEG record also got its own package _dns/deleg/_, where its key-values (called `deleg.Info`) live.
 - IsDuplicate is gone in favor of Compare and a full support for the `sort.Interface`, so you can just sort RRs in an RRset.
 - Copied, sanitized and removed tests that accumulated over 16 years of development.